nrwl/nx/docs/react/cli/workspace-lint.md

 # workspace-lint

-Lint workspace or list of files
+Lint workspace or list of files.
+Note: To exclude files from this lint rule, you can add them to the `.nxignore` file

 ## Usage